matthewjustice/neomap/README.md

 1. Download the [latest version of neomap](https://github.com/matthewjustice/neomap/releases/latest), packaged as a zip file.
 2. Extract the zip file contents, for example to `c:\temp\neomap.exe`.
 3. Open a command prompt window.
-NOTE: You many to run as administrator to update games under `Program Files`.
+NOTE: You may need to run as administrator to update games under `Program Files`.
 4. Change directories to the folder from step 2.
 For example:
     ```
     C:\>cd \temp